Dinner at Canter’s Deli in Los Angeles in honor of Abe’s grandfather, Harold Greenwald.

 A sip of Abe’s Diet Black Cherry soda too.

-I knew exactly what I wanted – their famous Monte Cristo
+I knew exactly what I want – their famous Monte Cristo Sandwich.

-Unfortunately, they wouldn’t let me order it without meat (or on the side) so Abe could split it with me; I knew it was going to be a behemoth of a sandwich and didn’t want more leftovers crowding the fridge so I kept looking…
+Unfortunately, they won’t let me order it without meat (or on the side) so Abe can split it with me.
+I know it is going to be a behemoth of a sandwich and don’t want more leftovers crowding the fridge so I kept looking…

 Look!
 Harold’s got his own special!

 Not a fan of tongue, though.
-I went with the Hot Corned Beef Sandwich on Rye
+I order the Hot Corned Beef Sandwich on Rye.

-Abe ordered the Avocado Melt – with Sauteed Mushrooms, Tomato, Swiss, and Alfalfa Sprouts, grilled on Whole Wheat
+Abe gets the Avocado Melt – with Sauteed Mushrooms, Tomato, Swiss, and Alfalfa Sprouts, grilled on Whole Wheat.

-I had a bite of his sandwich to see if it was “Best Vegetarian Sandwich in L.A.” worthy; pretty good – but needed salt.
-I stole about 4 of his steak fries, too – it’s been a while since I’ve seen ones that thick!
+I have a bite of his sandwich.
+It is pretty good – but needs salt.
+I steal about 4 of his steak fries, too – it’s been a while since I’ve seen ones that thick!

-Not the best corned beef sandwich I’ve ever had; it was pretty dry and needed more seasoning.
+Not the best corned beef sandwich I’ve ever had; it is pretty dry and needed more seasoning.

 Obviously I didn’t hate it, though

 Stuffed afterwards!
-No room for their tantalizing baked goods (though Dessert Darling booed their carrot cake)
+No room for their tantalizing baked goods.